Stallard Kane supports the HSE’s new Metalwork Inspections

 There is nothing quite like a British heatwave - but ensuring you stay safe as temperatures soar takes more than just a decent sunscreen.
 You have a duty of care to ensure the safety of your staff, and effective facilities management can help.

-If you’ve got air conditioning or ducted air handling, it must be regularly cleaned and serviced to ensure it works optimally.
-This is true both in terms of energy efficiency and the reduction of pollen, dust and bacteria in the air.
+If you have air conditioning or ducted air handling, it must be regularly cleaned and serviced to ensure it works optimally.
+This is true both in terms of energy efficiency and the reduction of pollen, dust, and bacteria in the air.

-Desk fans and cooling towers suddenly appear across offices and public spaces as the temperature rises.
-But be careful if you use cooling or tower fans in your workplace – make sure they are PAT tested, avoid daisy-chaining the plugs, and check for trip hazards from trailing wires.
+As the temperature rises, desk fans and cooling towers suddenly appear across offices and public spaces.
+But be careful if you use cooling or tower fans in your workplace—make sure they are PAT tested, avoid daisy-chaining the plugs, and check for trip hazards from trailing wires.

 A robust occupational health screening programme will help you identify potential risk factors in your workforce.
 Some vulnerable workers might need reasonable adjustments or be more likely to require additional support in extreme heat.
 Occupational health screening is a proactive way of identifying risks, helping signpost your employees to pathways for extra help and reducing absenteeism.